imnoturbadboy/email_scraper/README.md

 **This script is a useful email scraper that can be customized using command-line arguments.
 Be responsible when scraping websites and always respect the website's terms of service and robots.txt file.**

 # Support
-If you have any ideas or thoughts on how to improve or implement new features, submit an issue or create a pull reques
+If you have any ideas or thoughts on how to improve or implement new features, submit an issue or create a pull request!